 You May Also Like: Guide to Majors in Business Management

 Larger organizations often require business managers to formulate policy, plan for resource needs, set overall direction and implement strategies.
 A manager might direct a team or group of leaders who oversee the scheduling and output of employees.
 In a smaller organization, the manager may perform those duties.
 Additionally, in smaller firms, business managers may be responsible for day-to-day tasks like purchasing, hiring, training and quality control.

 Business managers can specialize in a variety of areas, including: finance, accounting, auditing, tax and budgeting; purchasing; personnel; sales, marketing and public relations; research, operations analysis, data processing, mathematics, statistics and economics; and production.

 Most business managers work in comfortable offices and generally have support staff.
 Those employed by firms with multiple locations may be required to pay regular visits to various local, regional or international offices, and many business managers travel to attend conferences and meetings.
 Some business managers may have opportunities for temporary or permanent job transfers to different offices around the country or overseas.
 Most professionals in this role put in at least a 40-hour week.
 Flexible hours and overtime are often required to meet business demands, but in return, business managers typically enjoy high salaries and excellent benefits.

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities in the occupational category of sociologists will grow at a steady rate through 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), general and operations managers had an average annual salary of $122,090 in 2016.
 Recent bachelor’s graduates will generally start out toward the lower end of the range; those who attain further experience and advanced education may be eligible for executive-level positions at the top of the pay scale.